Agoraphobia: Causes

 Agoraphobia is believed to be due to a combination of genetic and environmental factors.
 The condition often runs in families, and stressful or traumatic events such as the death of a parent or being attacked may be a trigger.

 Research has uncovered a link between agoraphobia and difficulties with spatial orientation.
 Individuals without agoraphobia are able to maintain balance by combining information from their vestibular system, their visual system, and their proprioceptive sense.
 A disproportionate number of agoraphobics have weak vestibular function and consequently rely more on visual or tactile signals.
 They may become disoriented when visual cues are sparse (as in wide-open spaces) or overwhelming (as in crowds).
 Likewise, they may be confused by sloping or irregular surfaces.

-In a virtual reality study, agoraphobics showed impaired processing of changing audiovisual data in comparison with subjects without agoraphobia.
+In a virtual reality study, agoraphobics showed more difficulty integrating sensory changes than non-agoraphobics and are "more sensitive to sensory conflicts" than the general population.

 Substance-induced

 Chronic use of tranquilizers and sleeping pills such as benzodiazepines has been linked to onset of agoraphobia.
 In 10 patients who had developed agoraphobia during benzodiazepine dependence, symptoms abated within the first year of assisted withdrawal.
 Similarly, alcohol use disorders are associated with panic with or without agoraphobia; this association may be due to the long-term effects of alcohol consumption causing a distortion in brain chemistry.

 Tobacco smoking has also been associated with the development and emergence of agoraphobia, often with panic disorder; it is uncertain how tobacco smoking results in anxiety-panic with or without agoraphobia symptoms, but the direct effects of nicotine dependence or the effects of tobacco smoke on breathing have been suggested as possible causes.
 Self-medication or a combination of factors may also explain the association between tobacco smoking and agoraphobia and panic.